Trihexyphenidyl (Artane) Pharmacology

 Pharmacy Technician Study Guide by Meded101

-Atorvastatin Pharmacology
+Pravastatin Pharmacology

-On this episode, I discuss atorvastatin pharmacology, adverse effects, monitoring parameters, and drug interactions.
+On this episode, I breakdown pravastatin pharmacology, adverse effects, drug interactions and when you might see this drug used in practice.

 Be sure to check out our free Top 200 study guide – a 31 page PDF that is yours for FREE!